Parthmonga/Memba-AWS/documentation/boot2docker.md

 ### Link containers

-Start the source container (for example a web application) with a name as in ```docker run -d -P --name memba-blog-1 memba/memba-blog```.
+Start the source container (for example a web application) with a name as in ```docker run -d --name memba-blog-1 memba/memba-blog```.

 Start the destination container (for example a reverse proxy) with a link to the source as in ```docker run -d -p 80:80 --link memba-blog-1:memba-blog-1 memba/memba-nginx```